codepoet80/metube-php-servicewrapper/README.md

 ### List

 Once the video request has been added to MeTube, you will need to poll for the appearance of the processed file.
 MeTube does not issue a ticket, or maintain state for requests, but it does process requests in order.
-Assuming there aren't simultaneous (or close-to simultaneous) clients, your client can assume that the next file to appear in the list, is the file for your most recent Add request.
+Assuming there aren't simultaneous (or close-to-simultaneous) client requests, your client can assume that the next file to appear in the list is the file for your most recent *Add* request.

 Another caveat is that only new files are new -- if you send the same request again, you will not get a new file as a result.
 For that reason, maintaining the correct cleanup schedule (as set in cron, above) is important.
 Too aggressive, and you might delete a file you're using.
 Not aggressive enough, and you may deny service to a client.
 Mitigations were added in the webOS client to handle repeated requests within the clean-up schedule.

 For these reasons, this service cannot scale.
 No attempt has been made to solve these problem, in order to limit use to a small number of users.
 In my case, the remaining webOS community is probably less than 30 people in the world!

 A `list.php` request is a parameterless GET request.
-Client identification is the same as in search: if you set a client_key (or debug_key) value in your `config.php`, the client must send those values along with the request in the form of a header named `Client-Id`.
+Client identification is the same as in search: if you set a `client_key` (or `debug_key`) value in your `config.php`, the client must send those values along with the request in the form of a header named `Client-Id`.
 The result will be a JSON structure that enumerates the .MP4 contents of the download folder you configured above.

 ### Play

-Due to the constraints of the target client platform, the Play request has limited security and must be passed in-the-clear as a GET request.
+Due to the constraints of my target client platform, the Play request has limited security and must be passed in-the-clear as a GET request.
 No headers can be included.
 As a result, the obfuscation is similar to the Add request:

 If your `config.php` includes a value for `server_id`, this value should be hidden within the Query string.
 The entire query string to `play.php` should be constructed as follows:

 * `video=FILENAME` -- this is the URL encoded version of the plain text filename of the video to play, as returned by the List function.
 * `requestid=` -- the encoded request with the `client_key` value and a | (pipe) prefixing the base64 encoded file name, as returned by the List function.

-The video value, and the decoded filename in the request ID must match.
+The video value, and the decoded filename in the request ID, must match.
 This deliberate obfuscation is to prevent a user from easily constructing a download query.
 It is up to the developer of the Client code to ensure the video is not retained on the client device.